 Opioid dependency can also be treated in part through medication.
 Methadone and Buprenorphine are two examples that can reduce cravings or trick the brain into thinking it is still consuming drugs.
 Your Medication-Assisted Treatment program might include the use of these prescription drugs in an attempt to reduce relapse and help you stay on track.

 From drug detox programs all the way to sober living opportunities, Medication-Assisted Treatment can be helpful.
-At Gateway Foundation, clients will have access to MAT along with a wide range of comprehensive and effective therapies.
+At Gateway, clients will have access to MAT along with a wide range of comprehensive and effective therapies.
 Some of the many treatment methods available include the following:

 - Dual diagnosis treatment